IcanBENCHurCAT/PyDefense/README.md

 Version 0.1
 ===========
 Currently 'playable' but there is no way to win or lose.
-Press 'Tab' to add more spherenemies.
+Press 'Tab' to add more enemies.
 Select units with '1', '2' or '3' and place them on the track.
 Units can be upgraded or sold for 80% of their original value.